Best Controllers For Racing Games & Sim Racing: 2024 Buyer’s Guide

 Every piece of the aluminium profile used to build the P1X Pro is laser-cut to ensure a precise fit.
 Overall, this is without a doubt one of the best 8020 sim rigs you can buy and is the go-to professional sim rig.

-While the Sim-Lab P1X Pro is an absolute beast of a sim rig and is easily one of the best sim rigs you can buy, I also want to offer an alternative option.
+While the Sim-Lab P1X Pro is an absolute beast of a sim rig and my personal favourite having used it for a year.
+I also want to offer an alternative option.
 Next Level Racing is an Australian sim rig manufacturer that produces a wide array of different sim racing cockpits.
-At the top of their lineup is the F-GT Elite which is designed to compete directly with the Sim-Lab P1X Pro.
+At the top of their lineup is the F-GT Elite 160 which is designed to compete directly with the Sim-Lab P1X Pro.

-The Next Level Racing F-GT Elite is one of the more recent 8020 sim rigs that have been released, and it certainly arrived with a bang.
-In a world where many 8020 sim rigs look like something constructed from parts of extrusion found lying around.
-The NLR F-GT Elite certainly stands out.
+The Next Level Racing F-GT Elite 160 is one of the more recent 8020 sim rigs that have been released, and it certainly arrived with a bang.
+In a world where many 8020 sim rigs look like something constructed from parts of extrusion found lying around, the NLR F-GT Elite 160 certainly stands out.

 It features swept-back pieces of aluminium profile that have all been cut to align perfectly.
-This gives it an extremely race-ready look and lets it take its place as one of the best high-end 8020 sim rigs on the market in 2024.
+This gives it an extremely race-ready look and makes it one of the best high-end 8020 sim rigs.

 And there is more adjustability with this sim rig than you would ever need.
 The rig comes equipped with a seat mount that allows you to side-mount your racing seat in almost any position.
 You can achieve an upright GT-style racing position or a fully reclined Formula 1 style seating position.